GoGetCorp/GoGetGoTask/README.md

 * The source code of the gglib function is your friend :)
 * Don't forget to send the incremented GGevent back into the GGevent channel after you have updated the structure
 * "golang ping pong channels"

+If anything is unclear please do not hesitate to contact me: see email above :)

 Good luck!